 Who can resist an outfit with a bit of je ne sais quoi?
-These dresses feature vibrant colours, unique and interesting patterns, and are comfy to boot.
-The floral-printed dress from Reiss has a flattering V-neck neckline and a fit-and-flare silhouette, which means it'll sit nicely on the bust and hips and show off a pleasing, flowy skirt.
-Next up is a Phase Eight twist front dress, which has sleeves, bold florals and sits comfortably at the waist.
+These dresses feature vibrant colours, unique and interesting patterns, and are comfortable too.
+This floral-printed dress from Reiss has a flattering V-neckline and a fit-and-flare silhouette, which means it'll sit nicely on the bust and hips and show off a pleasing skirt.
+Next up is a Phase Eight twist front dress, which has sleeves, bold florals and sits nicely on the waist.
 Our third pick is this beautiful shift dress from Curvissa, a simple, but statement, number boasting a round neckline and floral motif, with splashes of yellow for added effect.
-Our absolute favourite, however, is the knee-length lace dress from Monsoon featuring embroidered flowers and sheer sleeves.
+Our absolute favourite, however, is the knee-length lace dress from Monsoon featuring embroidered flowers and sheer three-quarter-length sleeves.
 Simply stunning.

 Left: Magnolia floral-printed dress, £225, Reiss.